Pipeline Introduction

 imports

-configuration is an array, if there are duplicate parameters, the later configurations will override the earlier ones. - If there are duplicates with the
+configuration is an array, parameters defined in later files will override those with the same name in earlier files. - If there is a duplicate with the

 env